-There’s always a danger that the act of analysis will
+There’s always a danger that the act of

-tarnish the act of wonder.
+analysis will tarnish the act of wonder.

 Stephen Hough, pianist

 Artistic expression in the context of Simple Reality has its correspondence in the whole of Creation.
-For example, when listening to Glen Gould play Bach’s Goldberg Variations we hear the counterpoint some say was first used by Bach.
+For example, when listening to Glen Gould (1932-1982) play Bach’s Goldberg Variations we hear the counterpoint some say was first used by Bach.
 Counterpoint is a technique of combining two or more melodic lines in such a way that they establish a harmonic relationship while retaining their linear individuality.
 The individual melodic line or “strand” complements the whole much as an individual thread enhances the texture and color of a tapestry.

-Likewise, we as individuals compliment and enhance the beauty of Creation and are an inseparable part of the whole.
+Likewise, we as individuals complement and enhance the beauty of Creation and are an inseparable part of the whole.
 For example, the bee is a melodic line that compliments the melodic line of the rose and cannot be separated from the “composition” without destroying (literally) the harmony of the whole.
-Having a dualistic or shattered conception of Creation as most of humanity does, is destroying the texture, the beauty, the harmony of Creation.
+Having a dualistic or shattered conception of Creation, as most of humanity does, is destroying the texture, the beauty, the harmony of Creation.
 We are each an important thread in the counterpoint of Nature’s symphony.
 Without our melodic line a dissonance is heard, the texture of the tapestry of life is torn.

-Find a much more in-depth discussion on this blog and in printed books by Roy Charles Henry.
+Find a much more in-depth discussion in printed books by Roy Charles Henry.